How do you convince yourself to eat when the first 22 years of your life were spent becoming violently ill after consuming any food?

 “I don’t know why they didn’t see this before,” Dr. K said.
 “Because the first doctor, if not the second but most certainly the third doctor should have seen you have Celiac Disease.”

-But now if I “get glutened” I know within minutes.
 It’s been out of my system for so long that the attacks happen quickly and painfully.
-Even a small amount like eating french fries that could be cross contaminated has become a big decision.
-I chose to eat things that are naturally gluten free unless I want pasta or a burger with a bun.
+Now, if I “get gluteneted,” I know within minutes.
+Even a tiny amount like eating french fries that could be cross-contaminated has become a big decision.
+I chose to eat naturally gluten-free things unless I wanted pasta or a burger with a bun.
 But I do love lettuce-wrapped burgers, so they tend to win.

 My journey isn’t over.